-- Grill artichokes (If you chill the artichokes overnight, allow them to sit at room temperature for 1/2 hour before proceeding) Carefully scoop the chokes (the hairy part near the heart) out of the cooled artichokes using a teaspoon.
-Heat the grill to medium-high.
+- Grill The Artichokes (If you chill the artichokes overnight, allow them to sit at room temperature for 1/2 hour before proceeding) Heat the grill to medium-high.
 Brush artichokes generously on both sides with olive oil.
 Sprinkle with salt and pepper, to taste.
 Grill artichokes for about 5 minutes per side, outside first, until the cut side is nicely browned.
 Serve with lemon aioli.
 Enjoy!